Merced3/Flag-Zone-Bot/Project_Tasks.md

 ## 🚧 Pending Tasks

-### Version 3 Flag System
+### Adaptive Stop Loss

-- **Goal**: Make the flag system ONLY dependent on other candlestick OCHL.
+- **Goal**: Make a adaptive stoploss that uses all the emas, zones and Tp_lines.
 - **Status**: 🕒 Pending
-- **Description**: Instead of it monitoring one state at a time and constantly resetting state when it crosses the 200ema.
-It needs to operate multiple flag types (bear and bull) at the same time completely indepented from the emas, emas no longer dictate what flag we look at, we look at all of them.

-### Market Open/Close API Integration

-- **Goal**: Improve logic for handling market holidays and irregular schedules dynamically.
+- **Description**: We need a stop loss that can determine what the best stoploss is, whether it be 13, 48 or 200 ema OR the zones or TPL_lines.
+This would be a great thing to expirement with.

+### IMPLEMENT Version 3 Flag System

+- **Goal**: Implement new flag system.
 - **Status**: 🕒 Pending
-- **Description**: Research a free or low-cost API (e.g., EODHD) to retrieve detailed market hours.
-Update logic for half-days and holidays.
-Add tests for edge cases.
+- **Description**: The code that you already have done in the simulator, but before you do it you need to finish the adaptive stoploss functionality.

 ### Candlestick Data Accuracy

-- **Goal**: Generate OCHL candlestick data from a reliable real-time price stream.
+- **Goal**: Generate OCHL candlestick data from a 2nd reliable real-time price stream via a sequential setup.
-- **Status**: 🛑 Blocked
+- **Status**: 🛑 Blocked 🕒 Pending
 - **Description**: Polygon’s data is unsuitable.
-Explore providers offering real-time trade data for candlestick generation.
-Test Tradier’s data stream for this purpose.

-### Documentation & Process Improvement

-- **Goal**: Maintain clear, updated documentation for workflows, errors, and fixes.
-- **Status**: 🕒 Pending
-- **Description**: Write a troubleshooting guide for WebSocket issues.
-Add comments in code explaining complex functions like `ws_connect_v2`.
+We tried to setup a sequential websocket function where if one websocket fails (incase server side error or platform error, anything that can't be handled by us, provider issues) then we move onto the next. we have not found the next provider but will do.

 ### Refactor Discord Message IDs